cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Monitoring_Virtual_Device_Counters.md

 ### Configure Internal VLAN Statistics

-<span id="src-8362605_indexterm-416EFCFD2F41EF0E7799CA8818B23D28">For
-debugging purposes, you may need to access </span>packet statistics associated with internal VLAN IDs.
+For debugging purposes, you may need to access packet statistics associated with internal VLAN IDs.
 These statistics are hidden by default, but can be configured in `switchd`: